sheilsarda/ResearchNotes/china_supply_chains/README.md

 		advantage over distributed systems
 	- We are in a new data-driven regime unlike any we have seen before, which might be what is giving the nation an advantage
+- The further west in China you go, the more complicated the infrastructure is going to be, so eCommerce is a leveler because it gives everyone access to the same marketplaces
+	- Every year 300M people join the middle-class who have not seen any other way to shop than eCommerce
+	- India is also similarly exciting because you have different groups of people with language barriers, tastes, etc.

+### Dean Garrett's Session